 Paul built a working model on wheels for you to take apart, work on, and learn from:

 Then supervised, hands-on opportunity for each student:

-Then wheel the model outside, attach a water input, and get real understanding how a flush routes and works in relation to malfunctions and repairs:
+Wheel the model outside, attach a water input, and get real understanding how a flush routes and works in relation to malfunctions and repairs:

-Other Fun One-day Specialty Seminars:
+- Other Fun One-day Specialty Seminars